NGIOproject/nextgenio-docs/user_guide/job_scheduler.rst

    srun /path/to/myexec

-One level above the manual pinning of threads is the setting of the core affinity for the multithreading.
-This can be done by setting the ``KMP_AFFINITY`` environment variable.
+One level above the manual pinning of threads is setting the core affinity for multithreading.
+This can be controlled by setting the ``KMP_AFFINITY`` environment variable.
 Note that including the option *verbose* for this variable prints additional core affinity information to output.

-The most important option for ``KMP_AFFINITY`` are *compact* and *scatter*. *compact* places subsequent threads on CPUs as closely together as possible. *scatter* distributes threads by placing them on CPUs that are spaced apart as much as possible.
+The most important options for ``KMP_AFFINITY`` are *compact* and *scatter*. *compact* places sequential threads on CPUs as closely together as possible. *scatter* distributes threads by placing them on CPUs that are spaced apart as much as possible.
 To use these options via a batch script and show the results in output, add (e.g.) the following line: